TERMS OF SERVICE

 23. Chargeback Liability

-If Company determines that Merchant is incurring an excessive amount of Chargebacks, Company or the Bank may establish controls or conditions governing Merchant Account, including without limitation, by: (i) assessing additional Fees; (ii) creating a Reserve in an amount reasonably determined by Company to cover anticipated chargebacks and related fees; (iii) delaying payment; and (iv) terminating or suspending the Service or closing the Account.
+If Company determines that Merchant is incurring an excessive amount of Chargebacks, Company, Processor, or Acquirer may establish controls or conditions governing Merchant Account, including without limitation, by: (i) assessing additional Fees; (ii) creating a Reserve in an amount reasonably determined by Company to cover anticipated chargebacks and related fees; (iii) delaying payment; and (iv) terminating or suspending the Service or closing the Account.

 Merchant shall assist in the investigation of any and all chargebacks or other actual or potential Transaction disputes and shall timely provide such information to Company as Company may request.